etc5523-2021/blog-rlin0004/README.md

 My selected country is [Brazil].

-The relevant blog post for this assessment is in [post1].html
+The relevant blog post for this assessment is in [analysis].html or [post1].html.

 - [ ] Selected a country
 - [ ] Website with R markdown